sander/hierarchical-deterministic-keys/feedback-poa.md

-# HDK and PoA for the EUDIW
+# Feedback to resolve HDK and PoA issues in the ARF

 ## Context